- Google’s knowledge panel

 What also helps is to check your website with Google Search Console and add structured data markup for companies.
 For example, Yoast’s Local SEO plugin helps with this.

 Thus, Yoast SEO structured data diagram helps Google Knowledge Graph connect the dots.
 However, this doesn’t mean that you necessarily get the panel, but you offer the data for the panel in the best possible way.

 How can you influence your company to get a data box like this:

 One of the recommendations for getting a knowledge panel on Google is to publish an article about the brand on Wikipedia.
 To do so, you need to comply with the site’s terms and conditions to ensure that the publication is not rejected.
 If you are a self-approved user, there is a better chance of getting published.

 In addition to Wikipedia, there are other sites that provide information to Google, such as those mentioned earlier.
 Thus, increasing your presence in them will help provide information that will be added to the knowledge graph.

 User opinions will be useful for building trust and managing their reputation.
 Reviews are displayed in the local knowledge dashboard and influence potential customers’ decisions.

 You can get reviews through Google or on third-party sites.

-Knowledge Panels are a great asset to have in your search results.
-For local panels you have to make sure that you do everything possible and necessary to create a possibility of getting them.
-For branded or personal panels it is much harder to influence the chances of getting them.
-It all depends on your level of authority, and this is something that probably cannot be changed overnight.
+Knowledge panels are a great asset to have in your search results.
+For local panels, you need to make sure that you do everything possible and necessary to create an opportunity to get them.
+For branded or personal panels, it is much harder to influence the chances of getting them.
+It all depends on your level of authority, and that is something that probably cannot be changed overnight.